RuichiXiong/RuichiXiong.github.io/_pages/about.md

 I am an assistant professor at the Economics and Management School of Wuhan University.

-I receive Ph.D. from the Rotman School of Management at the University of Toronto in 2023.
+I received my Ph.D. from the Rotman School of Management at the University of Toronto in 2023.

 <ins>Research fields</ins>: Urban, Trade, Entrepreneurship, Innovation, and Development.